Frequently Asked Questions

 The pre-clinical phase is designed to provide students with basic medical knowledge, understanding of disease processes, and skills to evaluate and treat healthy and ill patients across the life span.

 The clinical phase includes clinical experiences in inpatient and outpatient internal medicine, pediatrics, obstetrics and gynecology (women’s health), behavioral and mental health, surgery, emergency medicine, family medicine, and elective experiences.
 A clinical preparation week and a graduation preparatory month are included in the clinical curriculum.

 No. The UMHB MSPA program pre-clinical phase is a fixed sequence and all students must enroll on a full-time basis.

 We recommend that you review medical terminology, human physiology, and human anatomy to prepare for the first year of didactic courses.
 The curriculum is rigorous with a large quantity of information delivered in a short amount of time.
 Preparation before the start of school will allow for an easier transition into the first semester subjects.

 The second phase of the Accreditation-Provision process is a program self-study and site visit within six months prior to the graduation of the first class of students.
-If the UMHB PA program fails to maintain Accreditation-Provisional, the current first year and second year students will receive full training throughout the end of the program and be considered graduates of an Accredited program.
-No further applicants will be accepted into the UMHB PA program.
+If the UMHB MSPA program fails to maintain Accreditation-Provisional, the current first year and second year students will receive full training throughout the end of the program and be considered graduates of an Accredited program.
+No further applicants will be accepted into the UMHB MSPA program.